 Lakeside suite at Kuru Resort

-Kainuu Sea”, vast frozen lake landscapes, winter fishing, cross-country skiing
+Kainuu Sea, vast frozen lake landscapes, winter fishing, cross-country skiing

 In winter, Lake Oulujärvi becomes a vast frozen expanse stretching across the Kainuu region.
 Known as the “Kainuu Sea” for its sheer size, the lake transforms into a striking white landscape where snow-covered islands rise from the ice, and the horizon seems to stretch endlessly.
+The frozen lake opens up a world of winter activities.
+Ice fishing huts dot the surface, cross-country ski trails weave across the snow, and adventurous travellers can explore the wide-open landscape by snowmobile or on foot.

 Best time to visit: summer & autumn